idris-hackers/idris-mode/readme.markdown

 If you want `idris-mode` to be enabled by default, add the line `(require 'idris-mode)` to your `~/.emacs` or `~/.emacs.d/init.el` file.

 Idris mode is heavily dependent on the Idris compiler for its more advanced features.
 Thus, please ensure that Emacs can see your Idris binary.
 Emacs looks for executables in the directories specified in the variable `exec-path`, which is initialized from your PATH at startup.
-If Idris is not on your PATH, then you may need to add it to `exec-path` manually.
+If Idris is not on your `PATH`, then you may need to add it to `exec-path` manually.
 E.g.: if you installed idris with cabal into `~/.cabal/bin`, then add the line `(add-to-list 'exec-path "~/.cabal/bin")` to your emacs initialization file.
 Alternatively, you can customize the variable `idris-interpreter-path` and provide an absolute path.

 ## Customization